dfsare/dfsare/README.md

 <br>

 Hey there!
-I'm dfsare, a passionate Cybersecurity Analyst with a knack for securing digital landscapes.
+I'm Danny Sare, a passionate Cybersecurity Analyst with a knack for securing digital landscapes.
 I thrive on exploring innovative solutions to safeguard against cyber threats.

 <br>